aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/parsing/extract-images-from-pdf/_index.md

 **CommonJS:**

-1. Require the AsposePDFforNode.cjs module.
+1. Call `require` and import `AsposePDFforNode` module as `AsposePdf` variable.
 1. Specify the name for the PDF file from which the image will be extracted.
-1. Initialize the AsposePdf module.
+1. Call `AsposePdf` as Promise and perform the operation for extracting image.
 Receive the object if successful.
 1. Call the function [AsposePdfExtractImage](https://reference.aspose.com/pdf/nodejs-cpp/convert/asposepdfextractimage/).
 1. Extract images from the PDF file.
 Thus, if 'json.errorCode' is 0, the result of the operation is saved in "ResultPdfExtractImage{0:D2}.jpg".
 Where {0:D2} represents the page number with a two-digit format.
 The images are saved with a resolution of 150 DPI.
 If the json.errorCode parameter is not 0 and, accordingly, an error appears in your file, the error information will be contained in 'json.errorText'.